gadicc/Meteor-famono/README.md

 ### Will the entire repo be loaded to the client??

-Nope - the package scans your code and figure outs dependencies based on your calls to `require`.
+__Nope!!__ - the package scans your code and figure outs dependencies based on your calls to `require`.

 ### Adding additional libraries
 You can add additional libraries like `moment`/`underscore` etc